 SBE - State Board of Education, the governor and the Cabinet (until January 2003)

-SCNS - Statewide Course Numbering System, a system for numbering and equating courses offered in community colleges, universities, and area vocational-technical centers.
+SCNS - Statewide Course Numbering System, a system for numbering and equating courses offered in Florida College System institutions, universities, and area vocational-technical centers.

 SDB - Student Data Base

 SSH - Student Semester Hour, an enrollment measure equating to a college credit.

 TAA - Trade Adjustment Assistance, federal programs to provide for retraining and reemployment services for individuals who become unemployed as a result of increased imports from anywhere in the world